Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling: Experiments and Results

 \subsection{Robustness}

-We show how INRs can form an alternative to time-consuming annotation procedures, by fitting an SDF to a manually annotated point cloud.
+We demonstrate how INRs can be integrated in the existing pipeline for vascular analysis.
+Instead of acquiring a tubular mesh by manual contour annotations, we fit an INR representation of the SDF to a point cloud.
 We assess the robustness against variations in this point cloud.
-We use a public dataset that contains 3D AAA meshes~\cite{wittek2020image}.
-For each AAA, the dataset contains separate mesh representations for the lumen, the inner and outer vessel wall.
-For this experiment, we solely used the meshes of the lumen; we randomly sampled a set number of points on the mesh and repeated this sampling process 20 times, resulting in 20 different point clouds of the same size.
-For optimizing the INR, we used an Adam optimizer for 25,000 epochs, with a learning rate of 0.0001, and set $\lambda$ in the loss function (Eq. \eqref{eq:loss_gropp}) to 0.1, as suggested in \cite{gropp2020implicit}.
-Optimisation was done on an NVIDIA Quadro RTX 6000 GPU, taking 10-15 minutes per network.
+For this experiment, we used three cases of the AAA dataset \cite{wittek2020image} as described in Section \ref{sec:data}.
+We sampled 20 different point clouds of predetermined sizes from the lumen mesh of each case.
+To train the INR reconstructing the geometries, we used an Adam optimizer with a learning rate of 0.0001, and set $\lambda$ in the loss function (Eq. \eqref{eq:loss_gropp}) to 0.1, as suggested in \cite{gropp2020implicit}.
+We trained the network for 25,000 epochs on an NVIDIA Quadro RTX 6000 GPU, taking 10-15 minutes per network.

-Figure \ref{fig:boxplot_npoints} shows the quality of the surface lumen reconstruction in this model, in terms of the Dice similarity coefficient (DSC) and average surface distance (ASD).
-The DSC was computed using the original mesh as a reference, the ASD was computed using unseen points on the surface, i.e. points that were not in $\mathcal{X}$ during optimisation.
-The median DSC is above 0.95 in all cases, even when only 100 points are used.
-We observe more variation in both metrics when the reconstruction is based on fewer points.
-Robustness and performance stabilize after 400 points, implying that using more points will not further improve the quality or robustness of the reconstruction.
+Figure \ref{fig:boxplot_npoints} shows the quality of the surface reconstruction for each vascular structure, in terms of the Dice similarity coefficient (DSC) and average symmetric surface distance (ASSD).
+The DSC was computed using a binarized grid of the original mesh as a reference, the ASSD was computed based on the vertices of the original mesh.
+The median DSC for Case 2 and 3 is above 0.95 in all cases, even when only 100 points are used.
+For Case 1, which includes a bifurcation at the bottom, the median DSC at 100 points is slightly below 0.9.
+The median surface distances for Cases 2 and 3 are all sub-millimeter.
+The quality of the reconstruction of Case 1 lags compared to the other two, less complex, cases in terms of ASSD.
+For all three cases, we observe more variation in both ASSD and DSC when the reconstruction is based on fewer points.
+Medians of both metrics stabilize after 400 points for Case 2 and 3, and after 600 points for Case 1.
+Moreover, the standard deviations are small here, implying that the locations of the points will have a small impact on the final reconstructed shape.